These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 There were “old Seattle” stalwarts at City Hall, with at least one warning the changes supported by “tech trash” transplants would lead to bulldozing bungalows, trees and memories.
 There were “new Seattle” urbanists, impatient with “Not In My Backyard” opposition to a policy meant to make room for sustainable development and more neighbors.

-The tension in the room underscored real divides between older and younger people, longtime residents and newcomers — divides that matters politically.
+The tension in the room underscored real divides between older and younger people, longtime residents and newcomers — divides that matter politically.

 But discussions based on stereotypes about old and new Seattle overlook other perspectives that will be brought to bear in the Nov.
 5 council elections.